Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Special Case: Probes in Simple Newtonian Liquids

-Equation \ref{eq:g1swrong} is quite accurate for the systems considered in Ref.\ \cite{berne1976a}, namely highly dilute solutions of monodisperse objects in simple Newtonian solvents.
+Equation \ref{eq:g1swrong} is accurate for the systems considered by Berne and Pecora\cite{berne1976a}, namely highly dilute solutions of monodisperse objects in simple Newtonian solvents.

-However, Berne and Pecora\cite{berne1976a}, especially their Appendix 5.A and Section 5.9 leading to their eq 5.9.6, also prove the other important consequence of the Langevin model and Doob's theorem, namely that the Langevin model determines the exact value of $\langle (\Delta x(t))^{2} \rangle$.
-On the time and distance scales accessible to quasielastic scattering, the Langevin model requires
+However, Berne and Pecora\cite{berne1976a}, especially their Appendix 5.A and Section 5.9 leading to their eq 5.9.6, also prove the other important consequence of the Langevin model and Doob's theorem: The Langevin model determines the exact value of $\langle (\Delta x(t))^{2} \rangle$.
+On time and distance scales accessible to quasielastic scattering, the Langevin model requires

-Here $k_{B}$ is Boltzmann's constant and $T$ is the absolute temperature. $D = k_{B}T/f$ is the diffusion constant, a quantity \emph{that does not depend on time}.
-Time independence of $D$ is required by the calculation, because $D$ results from a time integral over ($0 \leq t \leq \infty$).
+$D = k_{B}T/f$ is the diffusion constant, a quantity \emph{that does not depend on time}.
+Time independence of $D$ is forced by the calculation, because $D$ results from a time integral over ($0 \leq t \leq \infty$).
+Here $k_{B}$ is Boltzmann's constant and $T$ is the absolute temperature.

 Equations \ref{eq:g1swrong} and \ref{eq:meansquare} come as a package; they are equally consequences of the Langevin model.
 Correspondingly, Berne and Pecora show for diffusing monodisperse Brownian particles that the Langevin model requires that the field correlation function is a simple exponential